ST10478718/Empoweringthenations.ST10494672.ST10478718/README.md

 # AJ Dynamics
 # ST10478718, # ST10494672

+# Installation instructions:

+Disclaimer - the app is a android and ios supported operating system and will need an estimate storage of 190MB

+1. Download the app by searching the app on google play stores or apple store and clicking install.
+2. The app will then install directly to your device.
+3. Find the app on your device and open it by tapping on the apps icon.
+This will then lanuch the app onto your device.
+4.Creating an account wiil not be nesscarry as any communication after booking the course will be sent via email and sms.

 # Mobile App
 The homepage will have the logo to attract the attention of the users.
 The homepage will have the purpose of the training school.